Akira-Nakamoto/multibit-classic-recovery/README.md

    - Strip the password as Multibit Legacy did, using higher order bytes (UTF16-BE treated as UTF16-LE)

 4. **Entropy-Guided Adjustments**:
+   - Break the ciphertext into smaller chunks and analyze their entropy to isolate irregularities.
    - Focus on restoring entropy values to consistent levels (~4.0).
    - Use these values as benchmarks to evaluate alignment success, ideally testing before and after.